- Sunday, November 19, 2017

 Peter Apanel, who became Czar of the Doo Dah Parade, and other devotees to Chromo’s Bar and Grill, came together and said “What if we had our own parade?”after seeing one of many Pasadena traditions that if January 1st falls on a Sunday, the Rose Parade will be held the following day.
 January 1st fell on a Sunday in 1978 so they decided to have the first Doo Dah Parade that year.
 They made sure that whatever they did it had to be the opposite of what the Rose Parade was doing for example there are no themes, judging, or prizes at the Doo Dah Parade.
 The Doo Dah Parade has inspired many other parades such as the Columbus Doo Dah Day Parade, the Ocean City Doo Dah Parade, and the Kalamazoo Doo Dah Parade.

 Within walking distance from the parade will be the following after parties.

 The Official Doo Dah After-Party at the American Legion on 179 N. Vinedo St. with Snotty Scotty and the Hankies and the band Horses on Astroturf.
 There will be food, dancing and drinks. $5 cover

 Two Unofficial Doo Dah After-Parties: The first one at Poobah Records located at 2636 E. Colorado Blvd. with live in-store performance and DJ.
 The second at the famous Colorado Bar, located at 2640 E. Colorado Blvd. with the band Drunk-in-the Garage.

-There is plenty of street parking available and the parade is also close to the Sierra Madre Villa Gold Line Station.
+There is plenty of street parking available and the parade is close to the Sierra Madre Villa Gold Line Station.

 Photos courtesy of the Pasadena Doo Dah Parade